yoanm/go-gh2tf/ghrepository/README.md

 `func NewTemplateSignature(conf TemplateConfigProvider) *tfsig.BlockSignature`

-NewPagesSignature returns the `github_repository->template` terraform block as `tfsig.BlockSignature`
+NewTemplateSignature returns the `github_repository->template` terraform block as `tfsig.BlockSignature`

 It returns `nil` if resource is empty.